 Earth's gravitational attraction with that of something we already know the

 mass of.
 We don't know the masses of any of the heavenly bodies.
 What this

-the earth’s attraction for the smaller lead ball.
+force with the Earth's attraction for the smaller lead ball.
 This is very

 difficult to accomplish because the forces are so small, but it was done

 in the statement about F above, so that we can sharpen it up from a